SirJamesClarkMaxwell/NumericStorm/NumericStorm/documentation/Fitting/Model.md

 The `AdditionalParameters` reason is a little bit more complicated.
 We decided to use the template argument instead of the abstract class `AdditionalParameters`, because we are not be able to write a class responsible for holding all possible combinations of additional parameters, and provide the methods for setting and getting this auxiliary parameters.
 The way how this is working: You have to implement your own class and pass it as the template argument into the derived model class.
 In your method that will evaluate the data (this is described more detail in the next paragraph) you could do what ever you want with your derived AdditionalParameters.
-To see why `Data` class is templated by `size_t dimension`, check the Data documentation.

 #### How to make my own Model class